 Git CMD is used on Windows.
-If you are familiar with command prompt i.e. the shell used on Windows then you can use this one to run Git.
+If you are familiar with the command prompt i.e. the shell used on Windows then you can use this one to run Git.
 Git CMD is nothing but CMD which can run Git commands.
 Although you can use it, the most recommended method is the Git bash.
-The reasons being CMD is confined to Windows only.
+The reason being CMD is confined to Windows only.
 It will confine your knowledge to Windows only.

 Git through GUI

-Git GUI is using Git with the help of graphical interface.
-This will diminish your shell usage and everything for which you were writing a command, you will now press some button or do it through mouse.
+Git GUI is using Git with the help of a graphical interface.
+This will diminish your shell usage and everything for which you were writing a command, you will now press some button or do it through the mouse.
 Using Git on a shell is always preferred among the developer community.
-Also, the big tech giants like Google, Amazon etc uses Git on command line because of its advantages and security.
+Also, the big tech giants like Google, Amazon, etc uses Git on the command line because of its advantages and security.
 Advantages including that there are some features on a shell that are not available to GUI like ssh tunnel connecting to the remote server etc. Also, command line will let you automate your Git work.
-Some features are first released to command line also before the GUI and some of them don’t even release to GUI at all.
+Some features are first released to command line also before the GUI and some of them don't even release to GUI at all.
 All in all, GIT on a shell is more powerful than on the GUI.

-It allows you to execute Git commands in conjunction with Unix commands in Windows environment.
+It allows you to execute Git commands in conjunction with Unix commands in a Windows environment.
 This tool will be downloaded automatically when you install GIT.
 Or you can install it from the Git Downloads page.

-It allows you to execute Git commands in traditional Windows Command Prompt type environment.
+It allows you to execute Git commands in a traditional Windows Command Prompt type environment.
 You also get the option of selecting Git CMD while installing Git.